emma-tech/emma-tech/README.md

 ### Hi there! 👋

--  👩‍💻 **I'm Emma**, a creative web & social media editor with frontend developer skills, on a journey towards being a frontend developer through the 2020 fall bootcamp at Technigo.
+-  👩‍💻 **I'm Emma**, a creative web & social media editor with a background in media & communication, on a journey towards becoming a frontend developer through the 2020 fall bootcamp at Technigo.

-- 🚀 Currently working on my skills in **HTML, CSS, JavaScript, React, React Native, Redux and Node.js.**
+- 🚀 Currently working on my frontend developer skills in **HTML, CSS, JavaScript, React, React Native, Redux and Node.js.**

 - 💛 **User experience is close to my heart**, and I'm always curious to learn more about technology and design.